-- Information will be passed on to the new class teacher IN ADVANCE and is most cases, a transition meeting will take place where the targets or the new ISP will be discussed. - All children have an opportunity to spend time with their new class teacher at the end of the Summer term. - If you child would be helped by a book to support them understand moving, then it will be made for / with them.
+- Information will be passed on to the new class teacher IN ADVANCE and in most cases, a transition meeting will take place where the targets or the new ISP will be discussed. - All children have an opportunity to visit their new class and meet the teacher at the end of the Summer term. - If your child would be helped by a book to support them understanding moving, then it will be made for / with them.